F-zivanovic/F-zivanovic/README.md

-# Hi there, I'm Filip Zivanovic:
+# Hi there, I'm Filip Zivanovic

 - #### Information Technology Student at RAF at final year
 - #### Currently searching for a company, where I can start as a Junior or Intern, and give my best to prove myself within the company by becoming an experienced developer everyone can count on.